nfiniteAI/display-controller/docs/ADVANCED_INTEGRATION.md

 ## Automatically with HTML attributes

-When the library loads, it will scan your page for elements with Hubstairs attributes.
+When the library loads, it will scan your page for elements with nfinite attributes.
 Each element must have at least a `data-hubstairs-displayid` or `data-hubstairs-url` attribute to create the Display automatically.
 You can also add attributes for any of the [Display constructor options](API.md#constructor) prefixed with `data-hubstairs`.

 ```html
 <div data-hubstairs-displayid="5e417dbac5d2651adbe509ec" id="display"></div>